Nomadcxx/gSlapper/README.md

 <br>

-**gSlapper** is a wallpaper utility for Wayland that combines the best of [swww](https://github.com/Horus645/swww) and [mpvpaper](https://github.com/GhostNaN/mpvpaper).
-It uses GStreamer instead of libmpv making it more efficient and NVIDIA friendly for Wayland.
-Also offering superior multi-monitor support.
+**gSlapper** is a wallpaper utility for wayland that combines the best of [swww](https://github.com/Horus645/swww) and [mpvpaper](https://github.com/GhostNaN/mpvpaper) by allowing both static and video wallpapers.
+It uses GStreamer instead of libmpv making it more efficient and NVIDIA friendly for wayland.

 ## Quick Start